Information for school leavers

 Apprenticeship schemes allow you to work alongside experienced staff to gain job-specific skills and earn a wage whilst working towards a recognised qualification.
+Many universities, in collaboration with an employer, now offer Laboratory Scientist Degree Apprenticeships.
 Apprentices are trained to fulfil future roles and are often well equipped with the necessary skills and training.
-Having completed a scheme you may find a full time job at the end of it, if not you’ll be in a favourable position with other employers.
+Having completed a scheme, you may find a full time job at the end of it, if not you’ll be in a favourable position with other employers.

 FdSc degrees and HNDs

 The usual minimum entry requirement is one A-level at grade C or above or two Scottish Higher grade passes.
 BTEC level 3 or HND is also acceptable.
 Passes in maths and English at GCSE or Scottish standard grade are also usually required.

 For entry to a microbiology or allied course, preferred subjects at A-level (or equivalent) are biology, chemistry, maths or physics.
 Although non-science subjects are acceptable, studying at least two of the preferred subjects will give you the most choice when selecting courses and universities.

 Chemistry and biology are the most useful subjects to have studied – in fact many universities list these as required subjects.
 Studying biology alongside two non-sciences at A-level is not a good preparation for a university science course and some institutions do not accept this combination of subjects for entry to a biological science or microbiology course.